lgvargas/Testing/Documentation.md

 This documentation describes how to use the Pavel robotic toothbrush.
-Note that this toothbrush is totally safe to use for children, adults, pets, or wildlife.
+Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

 We are now adding new lines to create a second version of this file.